 Final Average 5 Years versus Career Average versus Best 3 Years Average

-Benefits payable from the Regina Police Pension Plan, for service up to June 30, 2014, are calculated using a Best Average 3 Years of Pensionable Earnings.
+Benefits payable from the Regina Police Pension Plan, for service up to June 30, 2014, are calculated using a member's highest Pensionable Earnings during any three (3) consecutive years of Pensionsable Service.
 Although this Plan is closed, earnings are not frozen at June 30, 2014 amounts.
 For purposes of calculating benefits from this Plan, pensionable earnings continue to increase up to the time you retire.

 Factors affecting your benefits